 Each business should have a website because it’s a constant connection to potential customers.
 You can showcase your products and services all day every day in a virtual environment for a very small price.
 In my case, finding the right website themes, logos, photos, plugins and hosting companies were all necessary to ensuring that I launched this website the right way.
 Here are a few of the products and services that I have used.

-Godaddy – I have purchased all of my domains from Godaddy.
+Godaddy – I have purchased several domains from Godaddy.
 I bought the majority of the domains with coupon codes and received massive discounts.
-Unfortunately, domain renewal discounts are a lot smaller than new domain purchase discounts.

 Canva – The fairy god mother of all website and social media images.

 Visme – I have used Visme to create article images, presentations and marketing materials.